raspberrypilearning/build-your-own-weather-station/en/step_9.md

 ![](images/rainfall_bb.png)

 - Using the code you wrote for the anemometer as a starting point, write a program called `/home/pi/weather-station/rainfall.py` to detect when the rain gauge bucket has tipped.
-It should print our a running count of how many bucket tips have occurred.
+It should print out a running count of how many bucket tips have occurred.

 ---hints---
 ---hint---